Last reviewed on 29th August 2023 by Martin Alexander (Mortgage Advisor)

-Commercial remortgages are different to residential remortgages, but the principles are very much similar.
-Whether you want to release equity or simply want to switch to a better rate, a commercial remortgage can allow you to do this.
+Commercial remortgages are different from residential remortgages, but the principles are very similar.
+Whether you want to release equity or switch to a better rate, a commercial remortgage can allow you to do this.

 Key features include:

 - Amounts from £25,000 to £25m